Uniqueness and universality of the Brownian map: Introduction

 There exists a random compact metric space $(\mm_\infty,D^*)$ called the Brownian map, which does not depend on $q$, such that

 where the convergence holds in distribution in the space $\K$. \end{theorem}

 Let us give a precise definition of the Brownian map.
 We first need to introduce the random real tree called the CRT, which can be viewed as the tree coded by a normalized Brownian excursion, in the following sense.
-Let $(\be_s)_{0\leq s\leq 1}$ be a normalized Brownian excursion, i.e. a positive excursion of linear Brownian motion conditioned to have duration $1$, and set, for every $s,t\in[0,1]$,
+Let $(\be_s)_{0\leq s\leq1}$ be a normalized Brownian excursion, that is, a positive excursion of linear Brownian motion conditioned to have duration $1$, and set, for every $s,t\in[0,1]$,